Population: 83.15 million (as of 2019)

 Given to foreigners who have a Turkish spouse and foreign children of their spouse

 Working in Turkey

 Over the last several years, the Turkish economy has been experiencing consistent growth.
 Along with the textile industry, the agriculture industry has been a major contributor to the country’s economy.
 Other sectors that are full of job opportunities for foreigners are tourism and electronic sectors, therefore if your qualification allows, you might consider applying for a position in those fields.
 It is important to know that obtaining a work permit in Turkey is quite hard, however, professionals in the fields of medicine, engineering and IT are in demand.
 Native speakers also have a chance of finding a job as an English teacher or one in another foreign language.

 To apply for a work permit, you have to contact your nearest consulate and make an appointment.
 In the UK those are located in London and Edinburgh.

 According to the law, employees in Turkey are obliged to pay out a part of their earnings as a part of the Social Security System (Sosyal Güvenlik Kurumu, SGK).
 However, due to the Social Security agreements between the UK and Turkey, UK citizens who are contributing to the National Insurance have a right to abstain from the SGK contribution.

 Transportation in Turkey

 If you chose Turkey as your new living place, then you can enjoy the comprehensive transportation system in the country.
-The public transport system is quite developed.
+The public transport system is quite developed and affordable.
 Depending on how quickly you want to travel, you can choose between local buses, minibuses (dolmus) or taxis.
 Those living in larger cities can use the metro or overground trams.
 It is important to know that some types of transport, like the metro and buses, use smart ticket systems and cash payments are not possible.